Choijh03/tensorflow_fashion_ML/README.md

 This was first Machine Learning project using Jupyter Noter book in Anaconda.

-Multiplayer concept was used to distinguish 10 different fasion items.
+Multilayer perceptron was used to distinguish 10 different fasion items.

 Different combinations of activation formulas and optimizers are used in order to increase percentage of accuracy.